facebook

 All activities, practice problems, and assessment problems are from IM 6–8 Math certified by IM and IM authors.
 The majority of the in-class material is the same as in IM 6–8 Math.
 In some instances, two lessons or activities from IM 6–8 Math are merged into one for Accelerated.

 Units have Check Your Readiness assessments for teachers to use as a pre-diagnostic.
-All units have an end-of-unit assessment, with longer units including mid-unit assessments.
+All units have an end-of-unit assessment and longer units include a mid-unit assessments.

 The same instructional routines, math language routines, and supports found in IM 6–8 Math are in IM 6–8 Math Accelerated.
 Digital versions of activities are present with the same applets, though some text related to an applet may be modified in merged activities.

-What’s different about IM 6–8 Math Accelerated from IM 6–8 Math?
+What are the differences between IM 6–8 Math Accelerated and IM 6–8 Math?

-In order to address all the grade 6, 7, and 8 standards in two years time instead of three, many lessons that fall under the category of additional practice in IM 6–8 Math have either been made optional or removed from the Accelerated courses.
+In order to address all the grade 6, 7, and 8 standards in two years, many additional practice lessons in IM 6–8 Math have either been made optional or removed from the Accelerated courses.

 What additional support materials are provided to teachers using IM 6–8 Math Accelerated?